minthauzens/helloit.bootcamp.lottery/README.md

             false comes after valid
             false after false
             true after true
                 // had design issue where ValidatorResponse was defined in constructor not in validate method
+    LotteryRestControllerTest:
+        tests for each error message in LotteryDto

 Known issues and limits:
-    tests can fail if run at midnight, because the date could change between actions. cant participate more than Integer.MAX_VALUE participants in lotteries
+    tests can fail if run at midnight, because the date could change between actions. participantRestController tests can also fail, if unlucky with code generator remove randomness for last 8 digit creation cant participate more than Integer.MAX_VALUE participants in lotteries ResponseEntities only contain the first error message from bindingResults

 Should learn:
     how to make entities with many to many many to one one to many relations

+is application secure from multiple requests collisions